 Canley was initially awarded the Navy Cross for his heroism from Jan.
 31 to Feb.
 6, 1968.
 A gunnery sergeant at the time, he assumed command after his company commander was wounded and repeatedly fired up his Marines to take enemy strongholds.

 At a White House ceremony, Trump said it was his “incredible privilege” to present Canley with the nation’s highest military award for valor.

-“John’s fellow Marines have described him as, ‘A Marine warrior;’ and I can see it, ‘who is bigger than live and beyond the reach of death,’” Trump said at a White House ceremony.
+“John’s fellow Marines have described him as, ‘A Marine warrior;’ and I can see it, ‘who is bigger than life and beyond the reach of death,’” Trump said at a White House ceremony.
 “He is truly larger than life.’”